-Kaukauna Is Selected as a Bird City
+Kaukauna Is Proud to Be a Bird City

 “Making our communities healthy for birds…and people”

 by Debbie Nowak

 As an Environmental Center we are constantly striving to spread awareness of environmental issues in hopes that we can inspire others to take action in their daily lives that will make a positive impact on the environment around us.
 One way that we have been able to celebrate the great work that we do together as a community is through our Bird City, Wisconsin certification.

 The Bird City Wisconsin program began back in 2009 through the Wisconsin Bird Conservation Initiative.
 The program has grown greatly in the years since with 96 communities in the state now being recognized for their bird conservation efforts.
 I am proud to announce that Kaukauna is now one of those communities.

 What is a Bird City?
 In short, a Bird City is a community that makes conscious efforts that benefit bird populations.
 The focus of Bird City is to encourage communities to become proactive in bird conservation practices.

 Why should we care about birds?
 There are so many reasons.
 The most obvious for 1000 Islands is because they are an important part of the ecosystem and you can tell a lot about the health of the ecosystem by the birds it supports.
 Remember the stories of how miners would bring canaries into the coal mines?
 Birds can be very sensitive to changes in the environment.
 Just as those canaries warned of trouble in the mines, our wild populations can warn us of trouble in the environment.
 Rachel Carson, well known writer, scientist, and ecologist published a book titled Silent Spring after receiving a letter from a concerned citizen about many birds dying after the use of DDT.
 That one observation and subsequent book started a movement against the use of DDT, eventually resulting in the banning of the chemical.